 Baby Jack O’Shea had a life-saving dash to Sweden during the pandemic

-When Ali O'Shea delivered her full-term baby boy during the pandemic, things quickly turned from dream to nightmare.
-Baby Jack was born, let our one cry and went silent.
+When Ali O'Shea delivered her full-term baby boy, things quickly turned from dream to nightmare.
+Baby Jack was born, let out one cry and went silent.
 With his first gasp, he had inhaled meconium - a baby’s first stool and amniotic fluid - into his tiny lungs and struggled to breathe.
 An emergency passport, flashing blue lights and a dash to Sweden followed.

 Giving birth to your first child during a pandemic sounds tough enough, right?
 No partners were allowed to attend check-ups, you didn’t get the baby shower or any coo-ing visitors armed with home-made dinners for mum.
 But if you add in an event that would leave your infant fighting for his life, you’ve got the toughest experience imaginable.
 When Ali O’Shea and her husband Daniel delivered their full-term, 9-pounds-8-ounce baby boy last year at the National...

 You have reached a premium article.